How to heal anxiety, according to an expert

 After thirty years, fifty therapists, and dozens of antidepressants, Dr Kennedy had reached a dead end.
 He had exhausted all his resources, and his battle with anxiety didn’t seem to be ending any time soon.
 It wasn’t until he took psychedelics that he realised his mind wasn’t the source of his anxiety at all—it was his body.

-As traditional methods such as talking therapy and cognitive behavioural therapy weren’t working for him, he took it upon himself to develop a novel, nontraditional method of healing.
+As traditional methods for healing anxiety such as talking therapy and cognitive behavioural therapy weren’t working for him, he took it upon himself to develop a novel, nontraditional method of healing.